Skip to main content

 The Florida State University Department of Physics, part of the College of Arts and Sciences, held the seventh annual Nuclear Medicine and Science Camp June 9-13.
 The camp is intended to provide middle school students with hands-on scientific experience prior to entering high school and potentially opting into STEM courses and extracurriculars.

 This year's camp was led by two educators from Leon County Schools; Julie Sear, a science teacher at the School of Arts and Sciences on Thomasville Road, and Jason Clark, a physics and computer science teacher at Chiles High School.
-Activities included field trips to FSU’s John D. Fox Superconducting Accelerator Laboratory and the nuclear medicine facility at HCA Florida Capital Hospital.
+Activities included field trips to FSU’s John D. Fox Superconducting Linear Accelerator Laboratory and the nuclear medicine facility at HCA Florida Capital Hospital.

 The Nuclear Medicine and Science Camp is supported by the Center for Excellence in Nuclear Training and University-Based Research, or CENTAUR, part of the National Nuclear Security Administration.
 This is the first year FSU's Tallahassee campus has hosted the camp — several previous camps have been held at FSU Panama City.